zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 Messages of equal priority are handled in a first in, first out manner.

 Any number of mailboxes can be defined in a microkernel system.
-Each mailbox has a name that uniquely identifies it.
-A mailbox does not limit the number of messages it can queue, nor does it place limits on the size of the messages it handles.
+Each mailbox needs a **name** that uniquely identifies it.
+A mailbox does not limit the number of messages it can queue, nor does it place limits on the size of the message it handles.

 The content of a message is stored in an array of bytes, called the *message data*.
 The size and format of the message data is application-defined, and can vary from one message to the next.
 Message data may be stored in a buffer provided by the task that sends or receives the message, or in a memory pool block.
-The message data portion of a message is optional;
-a message without any message data is called an *empty message*.
+The message data portion of a message is optional; a message without any message data is called an *empty message*.

-The lifecycle of a message is fairly simple.
+The life cycle of a message is fairly simple.
 A message is created when it is given to a mailbox by the sending task.
 The message is then owned by the mailbox until it is given to a receiving task.
 The receiving task may retrieve the message data when it receives the message from the mailbox, or it may perform data retrieval during a second, subsequent mailbox operation.
 Only when data retrieval has been performed is the message deleted by the mailbox.

-Messages can be exchanged non-anonymously or anonymously.
+A message can be exchanged non-anonymously or anonymously between a :dfn:`sending` and :dfn:`receiving` task.
 A sending task can specify the name of the task to which the message is being sent, or it can specify that any task may receive the message.
-Likewise, a receiving task can specify the name of the task it wishes to receive a message from, or it can specify that it is willing to receive a message from any task.
-A message is exchanged only if the requirements of both the sending task and receiving task can both be satisfied; such tasks are said to be *compatible*.
+Likewise, a receiving task can specify the name of the task from which it wishes to receive a message, or it can specify that it is willing to receive a message from any task.
+A message is exchanged only when the requirements for both the sending task and receiving task are satisfied; such tasks are said to be *compatible*.

-For example, if task A sends a message to task B it will be received by task B if the latter tries to receive a message from task A (or from any task), but not if task B tries to receive a message from task C. The message can never be received by task C, even if it is trying to receive a message from task A (or from any task).
+For example, task A sends a message to task B, but it will be received by task B only if the latter tries to receive a message from task A (or from any task).
+The exchange will not occur if task B tries to receive a message from task C. The message can never be received by task C, even if it is trying to receive a message from task A (or from any task).

-Messages can be exchanged sychronously or asynchronously.
-In a synchronous exchange the sending task blocks until the message has been fully processed by the receiving task.
-In an asynchronous exchange the sending task does not wait until the message has been received by another task before continuing, thereby allowing the task to do other work (such as gathering data that will be used in the next message) before the message is given to a receiving task and fully processed.
+Messages can be exchanged :dfn:`synchronously` or :dfn:`asynchronously`.
+In a synchronous exchange, the sending task blocks until the message has been fully processed by the receiving task.
+In an asynchronous exchange, the sending task does not wait until the message has been received by another task before continuing;
+this allows the task to do other work (such as gather data that will be used in the next message) *before* the message is given to a receiving task and fully processed.
 The technique used for a given message exchange is determined by the sending task.